Benc93/angular/README.md

 Github's API endpoint is heavily rate limited - and we broke it repeatedly!
 Its something I hadn't previous encountered but it's quite an important consideration when developing Apps using external API's

 First time I'd heard the phrase 'Boilerplate' whilst setting up the testing environment.
+Time and again I'm seeing new phrases crop up that take a little bit of time to google and roughly understand.
+It's making my knowledge of the programming world slightly richer, and more concepts can be put into some kind of context - which wasn't the case before!

 **END**